Scalability gaps in Psychology

 The formation of the Tourism Awareness Group (Pokdarwis) is described, but there is no information on the group's capacity building, training programs, or mechanisms for ensuring long-term organizational sustainability.

 Working on one of these gaps?
-Publish with us.
+Review it with us.

-Science AI Journal reviews manuscripts in under 15 minutes with 8 specialised AI reviewers calibrated on 23,000+ real peer reviews.
-Open access, CC BY 4.0.
+Science AI Journal reviews manuscripts in one pass with 8 specialised AI agents calibrated on 69,000+ real peer reviews.